timocov/ts-transformer-minify-privates/README.md

 A TypeScript custom transformer which minify names of private class members.

+For now it just renames private members with prepending some prefix to name.
+For example, if you have `privateMember`, then after transformation the name will be `_private_privateMember`.
+After that you can use terser/uglify with mangle options to minify that members.

 ## Requirement

 TypeScript >= 2.9.1

+## Options

+### prefix

+*Default: `_private_`*

+The prefix which will be added to private member's name.

 ## How to use the custom transformer